Laudarisd/Generative-AI/understanding_RAG_Promt/README.md

-# Portfolio: Advanced Techniques in Large Language Models (LLMs)
+# Advanced Techniques in Large Language Models (LLMs)

 ## Overview
 This document provides a detailed explanation of three key techniques used in leveraging Large Language Models (LLMs) for various AI applications.
 These techniques are Retrieval-Augmented Generation (RAG), Prompt Engineering, and Fine-Tuning.
 Each section includes an overview, process, mathematical formulation, and examples.